Sony RX100 III vs RX100 VI

 |Sony RX100 II« »||Y||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 II|

-The RX100 VI is a recent model that features in the current product line-up of Sony.
-In contrast, the RX100 III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 III was succeeded by the Sony RX100 IV.
+Both the RX100 III and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+The RX100 III was replaced by the Sony RX100 IV, while the RX100 VI was followed by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what is the bottom line?
 Is the Sony RX100 III better than the Sony RX100 VI or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.